clearlinux/clear-linux-documentation/source/guides/stacks/mers.rst

 *sysstacks/mers-clearlinux:aom*.

-**Intel, Xeon, OpenVINO, and the Intel logo are trademarks of Intel Corporation or its subsidiaries.**
+*Intel, Xeon, OpenVINO, and the Intel logo are trademarks of Intel Corporation or its subsidiaries.
+OpenCL and the OpenCL logo are trademarks of Apple Inc. used by permission by Khronos.*